-Since you are going to want to speak to the man after watching his video, here is how to contact Drew and visit the Moon when in Cary, NC.
+Since you are going to want to speak to the man after watching his video, here is how to contact Drew and visit Moon Audio (by appointment only) in Cary, NC.

 Since Drew is always underwater answering customer emails, call for an appointment before landing on the audio moon in Cary.
 I'm trying to convince Moon Audio to host a regular quarterly gathering, so stay tuned.

-Also, and believe me I've asked, there is a strict rule about living in Moon's audio showroom.
+Also, and believe me I've asked, there is a strict rule against living in Moon Audio's showroom.
 I pitched an overnight and that idea fell flat.
 Sure, they don't have a shower, but there is a bathroom with a sink and there are restaurants within walking distance.